4 Items I Wish I Would Have Researched Before Moving Cities

 Are you content with your treatment plan and your provider?
 Then think long and hard before moving.
 Do your homework on the area you are moving to.
 Contact doctors in the area you are moving to and see if they suit your needs.

 I frequently saw my rheumatologist, urologist, and OBGYN.
-I have been living in a new city for 5 years and I have still failed to find adequate care.
-I have been in the emergency room several times a year, due to doctors wanting to change my treatment plan.
+I have been living in a new city for 5 years and still failed to find adequate care.
+I have been in the emergency room several times a year due to doctors wanting to change my treatment plan.
 Not a single doctor wants to continue my care that I was on and that is known to work with me.
 Ego has them wanting to change all my medications and not work with my old doctors.
 If I would have known it would be so hard to find good medical care, I honestly would have never moved.
 I currently travel once a month, which is costly, to see my old doctors.
 This is so my medical care is not interrupted.

 I hope this article helps you to do a little research as a lupus patient before the decision is made to move.
 Your health and mental wellness are just as important as the area you are moving to.
 What do you wish you would have known before you moved?